desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 ### Revoke
 Allows to remove a previously granted approval.
 This message has the following parameters:
-* `spender`: Address who would be revoked operator permission of the given token;
+* `spender`: Address who would be revoked the permission of the given token;
 * `token_id`: Id of the target token.

 An example of the message to revoke an operator to a token: